Follow TV Tropes

 • A medium of exchange: Money is used to buy and sell things.
 You give money to someone, they give you a good or service.
 Or you get paid money to give someone else a good or service.
 Other ways to do this exist: favors can be owed, barter used, or economies can run as gift based economies (as an example).
 But favors can be hard to keep track of in too big a society, and keeping track of bartered goods can get complicated.
 Well accepted money simplifies this process enormously.

 • A measure of prices/unit of account: Money is used to compare prices.
 How many cows is a yoga class?
 How many knives is fixing a roof worth?
-It is possible to use a single base good to do this, but money also works well.
+It is possible to use a single good to do this(roof fixing costs x standardized knives, cow costs y standardized knives, etc.), but money also works well.

-All of these properties obviously relate: using money to pay for things means measuring prices in it make sense, money can only store value because it can be exchanged for useful things, etc. However, some things fill some but not all of these roles: ownership of a house can store value, but not be easily used in an exchange.
-Sometimes the boundary gets blurry, certain types of bank accounts store money with limitations, so whether they count is up in the air.
+All of these properties obviously relate: using money to pay for things means measuring prices in it make sense, money can only store value because it can be exchanged for useful things, etc. However, some things fill some but not all of these roles: durable goods or investments can store wealth but are not used to measure prices or in day to day trades, bartered goods are used in trades but often not to store wealth or measure prices.
+Sometimes the boundary gets blurry, certain types of bank accounts store money with limitations, so whether they count as money or another type of investment is up in the air.
+Different measurement methods have different standards,

 For this useful notes, some other properties of money are important: